xeniatay/wkrpt400-wanderable-documentation/README.md

     - Buttons
     - Helper Classes

-#### JS Bundles
+##### JS Manifests

+The JS manifest files are a lot more straightforward - they use the Sprocket directives to include either entire directories or specific files from certain directories, which are all commented in each manifest.

+*Note the difference between require and require_tree* *jQuery and jQueryujs are required through gems*

+One point to note is that the JS manifests do have dependencies - certain libraries like jQuery, Bootstrap, etc. have to be included at the top of the file before other plugins that use it.

-The `ie-manifest` bundle is a special bundle created to handle LTIE9 browsers.
+`ie-manifest` is a special manifest created to handle LTIE9 browsers.
 In those browsers (which Wanderable no longer supports), it triggers an unobstrusive header prompting the user to upgrade their browser.

-- Concatenation and minifying through Sprockets
-- Less requests
-- Cached
-- Using manifests and bundles
+We have started migrating to use coffee, but 90% of our files are still old JS.

+Note: JS manifests are always included at the bottom of the body in a layout, to allow the user to interact with the site without needing to wait for all scripts to be done loading.

+Therefore, any inline page JS should be included like this:

+    <% content_for :page_end do %>
+        // code here
+    <% end %>

+##### Responsive

 - cloudinary
 - caching responsive
-The biggest reason for using the Asset Pipeline is concatenation and minifying of all assets on the site.
-Fewer requests automatically mean

-    E.g.

-- Brief summary DONE
-- assets pipeline DONE
-- coffee
-- compiling less
-- links to relevant rails docs
-- responsive
-- frontend philosophy
-- code guide

-Work report:
-### Using Bootstrap at Wanderable
-- overrides and caveats
+- nav
-     - nav breakpoint
+- nav breakpoints
-     - helper responsive classes
-- Conventions
+- grid

 ### Workflow/helpful tools
 - adding a new page